OmarAnguiano26/Embebidos_06FFT/README.md

 ## 📄 License

 This project is for academic purposes.
-See [LICENSE](LICENSE) for details.